Richmond, VA Pigeon Control and Removal – Central Virginia

 In captivity, pigeons commonly live up to 15 years and sometimes longer.
 In urban populations, however, pigeons seldom live more than 3 or 4 years.
 Natural mortality factors, such as predation by mammals and other birds, diseases, and stress due to lack of food and water, reduce pigeon populations by approximately 30% annually.

 The ectoparasites of pigeons include various species of fleas, lice, mites, ticks, and other biting insects, some of which readily bite people.
-Some insects that inhabit the nests of pigeons are also fabric pests and/or pantry pests.
+Some insects that inhabit the nests of these birds are also fabric pests and/or pantry pests.
 The northern fowl mite found on pigeons is an important poultry pest.

 Pigeons located around airports can also be a threat to human safety because of potential bird-aircraft collisions, and are considered a medium priority hazard to jet aircraft by the US Air Force.